More than just an attack of the Conte clones: How Lampard mastered Mourinho | Goal.com

 "In terms of keeping the ball, Tottenham we know are defensively very good but we wanted to use the sides of the pitch to open up the game.
 That takes a bit of bravery and confidence to come here and play, play, play like we did.

-Nonetheless, Chelsea’s identity now is a Swiss Army knife approach that will leave some managers scratching when they hear the team news come in.
+Nonetheless, Chelsea’s identity now is a Swiss Army knife approach that will leave some managers scratching their heads when they hear the team news come in.

 Lampard wants to win like Conte and Mourinho, but also connect with the fans.
 He succeeded and even lost his voice celebrating as he punched the air in front of the away end after the best win of his tenure so far.